KazeTachinuu/epirootkit-docs/content/docs/05-epirootkit/connection-authentication.md

 # Connection & Authentication

-How EpiRootkit connects to the C2 server and handles authentication.
+How EpiRootkit connects to the C2 server and handles authentication with **domain support**.

 ## Connection Process